 The administration budget is embedded in the Administration portion of the General Fund budget.
-The City Clerk serves as the city's Human Resources Director, supervises the functions of the Customer Service area, two part time employees assigned to the Post Office as well as the part time employee assigned to the passport function.

-New Positions: NOTE: During the 2017 budget year, management made the decision to hire one additional part-time clerk for the post office under the condition that there would be no additional cost to the city.
-This new part-time clerk works one day a week and fills in when needed for vacations or sickness.
+The City Clerk serves as the city's Human Resources Director, supervises the functions of the Customer Service area, three part time employees assigned to the Post Office as well as a part time employee assigned to the passport function.
+During the 2017 budget year, one additional part-time clerk for the post office was hired under the condition that there would be no additional cost to the city.
+This new part-time clerk works one day a week that was previously alternated between the other two part-time clerks and also fills in when needed for vacations or sickness.
+This was a revenue neutral action but does increase the manning count.

-Public Works - Troy Besseche, Assistant City Manager & Director of Public Works (17)
+Public Works - Troy Besseche, Assistant City Manager & Director of Public Works (16)

 The Assistant City Manager also serves as the Director of Public Works.
 Public works consists of streets, sidewalks, stormwater, and the city's out-sourced sanitation services.
 The Assistant City Manager also serves as the director of the city's gas utility, explained further under Enterprise Funds.
-The city's Facility Manager, and the vacant Facilities Maintenance Technician, report directly to the Assistant City Manager and are responsible for the day-to-day care and maintenance of City Hall and other city-owned buildings and structures.
-The Assets and

-Facilities Administrator also reports to the Assistant City Manager and is involved in the documentation of systems, new asset management and project development.
+The city's Facility Manager, and the vacant Facilities Maintenance Technician, report directly to the Assets and Facilities Administrator and are responsible for the day-to-day care and maintenance of City Hall and other city-owned buildings and structures.
+The Assets and Facilities Administrator reports to the Assistant City Manager and is involved in the documentation of systems, new asset management and project development.